oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 **Known Observed behaviours:**

-- It has been observerd that the order of kubernetes labels change randomly during an export.
+- It has been observed that the order of kubernetes labels change randomly during an export.
 In such situations a terraform plan detects it as a change to the kubernetes labels.